DyslexicChris/Folio-Handlebars/README.md

 Render a view with a model.
 This method should not be called directly, but via the response object.
 See above example.

+## License
+FolioHandlebars is licensed under the MIT license.